 Unfortunately, the prospect of finding a second life for an above ground pool doesn’t appeal to most people.
 To those looking to get rid of their above ground pool, their most attractive option seems to be paying somebody to remove it; and if they are getting a new underground pool, then they usually pay the replacement people to take it down.
 (Sometimes the installers will throw the old pool in a landfill!)

 The first thing you want to do before tearing down the scrap pool is estimate its worth.
-If it is steel, it is worth much less then if it is made of aluminum.
+If it is steel, it is worth much less than if it is made of aluminum.

 Using any type of magnet, check all the metal around the pool.
 If the magnet sticks, then it is steel.
 If the magnet doesn’t stick, it is aluminum or possibly stainless steel.
 (This is called the magnet test).

 |Aluminum pools are worth selling for scrap!|

 If you are looking to scrap an above ground pool, you would rather it be an aluminum one.
 These are the bread and butter of pools.

 Aluminum pools are worth enough money in scrap aluminum that a contractor can tear them down for free, making their service a very attractive one!
 If you are a homeowner that doesn’t want to pay to remove it, an free ad on Craigslist will work great!

 An aluminum 16 foot diameter round pool could net you over $200, or a 15*30 foot pool, today, could easily net you over $360.
 It is hard to quantify the value of a pool by perimeter length, because each pool has different segments, different types of braces, different supports, ect.
 If you need a more definite answer, do a little math to figure it out how much it will be worth.
 I usually pull a piece off of the pool and weigh it to see how much value is in the pool if I need to quote it for somebody.
 Either way, aluminum pools are very valuable for scrap!